s-polly/foundry-samples/infrastructure/infrastructure-setup-bicep/01-connections/model-gateway/README.md

 This folder contains Azure Bicep templates for creating ModelGateway connections to Azure AI Foundry projects.

+> **⚠️ IMPORTANT**: Before running any deployment, follow the [Setup Guide](./modelgateway-setup-guide-for-agents.md) guide to properly configure your ModelGateway service and obtain all required parameters.
+Make sure to collect these critical parameters to avoid 404/deploymentNotFound errors during Agent API execution:
+> 1. **inferenceApiVersion** - The API version for chat completions calls if api-version query param is required
+> 2. **deploymentApiVersion** - The API version for deployment operations if using dynamic discovery and api-version is reqiuired
+> 3. **deploymentInPath** - Whether deployment ID is in the URL path or body in chat completions call
+> These parameters must match your actual ModelGateway configuration to ensure successful deployments.

 ## Prerequisites

 1. **Azure CLI** installed and configured